william-bratches/google-maps-react/README.md

 * Better error handling (i.e. highlighting red in field, isntead of annoying alert)
 * Figure out more consistent naming scheme between actions and reducers
 * Better visual design (I am admittedly not a UX designer)
+* CSS stylesheet is pretty basic.
+Ideally, it would be SASS (or CSS4! that composites multiple classes.